pelagaggi/categories-tree-sort/readme.md

 * ### Multiple Trees BitBucket + non Binary Tree
 * ### Tens of thousands Random Trees input

+## Notes

+* The solutions used TDD approach
+* Git Branches do not make sense for the scope of the exercise

-Please note that no effort has been made to optimize the following Validation:
+* Please note that no effort has been made to optimize the following Validation:
 ```JavaScript
 it('Should have the parent node inserted before current node ( a child category cannot be inserted before its parent category)', function () {
       let Inserted_IDs = [];